TUM Talent Factory for Postdocs

 Research Opportunities Week (ROW)

 Since 2013, the TUM Talent Factory regularly organises the Research Opportunities Week.
 Doctoral students in their final year and young postdocs who have their place of residence abroad can apply to get to know TUM for a week.
-During the event, you can exchange ideas with professors, get an overview of the research landscape in Germany and funding opportunities for postdocs, and then apply for the TUM University Foundation Fellowship.
-The TUM Talent Factory is organizing a virtual ROW in April 2021.
+During the event, you can exchange ideas with professors, get an overview of the research landscape in Germany and funding opportunities for postdocs, and then apply for the TUM Global Postdoc Fellowship.
+The TUM Talent Factory is organizing the next ROW for October 2022 (applications closed).

 TUM Global Postdoc Fellowship